py2ai/py2ai.github.io/_posts/2021-01-21-How-to-make-a-lipstick-tryon-app-in-PyQt5.md

   2. process.py file: that contains the main code.

   3. lena.jpg file: A sample input image.
+Can be downloaded from here: https://drive.google.com/file/d/1BSNyxmqIjK8YKdIEmwZfK8xS8Q0dRoCb/view?usp=sharing

   4. shape_predictor_68_face_landmarks.dat: A dlib trained model which will be used to detect 68 facial landmarks.
 We will only use the points related to lips.
   You download it freely from https://github.com/davisking/dlib-models/blob/master/shape_predictor_68_face_landmarks.dat.bz2